A Lecture on Church Music and Altar Calls

-In this teaching, Dr. Martyn Lloyd-Jones discusses matters facing the church today which threaten the preaching ministry.
-He begins with the topic of music, and moves to a discussion on altar calls.
-Regarding music, Dr. Lloyd-Jones is concerned that congregations are opting for more special singing, quartets, and choirs; focusing less on the preaching ministry.
+In this lecture on church music and altar calls, Dr. Martyn Lloyd-Jones discusses matters facing the church today that threaten the preaching ministry.
+Regarding music, Dr. Lloyd-Jones is concerned that congregations are opting for more special singing, quartets, and choirs, and focusing less on the preaching ministry.
 The more a church is focused on her building, ceremony, special singing and music, the less the church experiences a robust and Biblical spirituality.
 This leads, he believes, to an entertainment style of ministry.
 All instruments are to accompany congregational singing alone.
 Additionally, there is the danger of altar calls.
 He laments the rise of the altar call, rooting it in emotionalism which imposes a wrong pressure on the will.
 In contrast, Dr. Lloyd-Jones presents a Biblical case for appealing to the mind.
-Sinners do not have the inherent power of “making a decision” for Christ, rather they must be regenerated.
+Sinners do not have the inherent power of “making a decision” for Christ; rather they must be regenerated.
 The conversion of a soul is not produced by an emotionally-based, momentary decision––it is the work of God.
 What the preacher longs for is solely the work of the Holy Spirit and therein one finds power in preaching––not in the techniques of the preacher but in the movement of God.

 About Dr. Martyn Lloyd-Jones